spatie/laravel-mailcoach-docs-old/docs/package/working-with-lists/unsubscribing-from-a-list.md

 Behind the scenes, the subscriber won't be deleted.
 Instead, the status of the subscription will be updated to `unsubscribed`.

-If you want to delete a the subscription/subscriber entirely, you can call `delete` on it.
+If you want to delete the subscription/subscriber entirely, you can call `delete` on it.

 ```php
 Subscriber::findForEmail('john@example.com')->delete();